-Welcome to the Office of the Deputy Vice-Chancellor and Vice President (Research, Development and Industry).
+Welcome to the Office of the Deputy Vice-Chancellor and Vice President (Research and Engagement).

-The Deputy Vice-Chancellor (Research, Development and Industry) (DVC RDI) Professor Mary Kelly, is responsible for research; research training; partnership with industry and end-users to enhance research and maximise research impact; the commercialisation agenda; national and international education partnerships; research ethics and compliance; Indigenous education and research leadership; and the development and implementation of strategies and policies in these areas that increase capability, quality and impact in accordance with the goals of the current University Strategy and with agreed strategic directions beyond the current strategy.
-Professor Kelly reports to the Vice-Chancellor and is a member of the Vice-Chancellor's Leadership Team (VCLT).
-The Office of the DVC RDI includes four University Research Centres, the Research Office, the Office of Global Engagement and Partnerships, the Office of Indigenous Affairs and the Ethics and Compliance Unit.
+The Deputy Vice-Chancellor (Research and Engagement) (DVC RE) is responsible for research; research training; partnership with industry and end-users to enhance research and maximise research impact; the commercialisation agenda; national and international education partnerships; research ethics and compliance; Indigenous education and research leadership; and the development and implementation of strategies and policies in these areas that increase capability, quality and impact in accordance with the goals of the current University Strategy and with agreed strategic directions beyond the current strategy.

-The Deputy Vice-Chancellor (Research, Development and Industry) has a vision for Charles Sturt University to:
+The Deputy Vice-Chancellor (Research and Engagement) has a vision for Charles Sturt University to:

-A specific focus of the Office of the DVC RDI is to work collaboratively to lift the overall performance of the University in line with the University Strategy.
+A specific focus of the Office of the DVC RE is to work collaboratively to lift the overall performance of the University in line with the University Strategy.

-The DVC RDI stewards the development of collaborative connections between CSU and industry, end-users and stakeholders to strengthen and expand the research agenda.
+The DVC RE stewards the development of collaborative connections between CSU and industry, end-users and stakeholders to strengthen and expand the research agenda.
 Closer strategic partnerships are sought based on the internationally competitive nature and relevance of CSU research and the opportunity to provide Higher Degree by Research students with a more comprehensive training.
-Research at Charles Sturt University is underpinned by the CSU Research Narrative (revised in 2017) which encapsulates three interdisciplinary research spheres: Resilient People, Flourishing Communities and Sustainable Environments.
+Research at Charles Sturt University is underpinned by the CSU Research Narrative which encapsulates three interdsciplinary research spheres: Resilient People, Flourishing Communities and Sustainable Environments.